This lesson is being piloted (Beta version)

 Git has several important characteristics:

-The diagram below shows a typical software development lifecycle with Git (starting from making changes locally) and the commonly used commands to interact with different parts of the Git infrastructure, such as:
+The diagram below shows a typical software development lifecycle with Git (in our case starting from making changes in a local branch that “tracks” a remote branch) and the commonly used commands to interact with different parts of the Git infrastructure, including:

-Development lifecycle with Git, containing Git commands add, commit, push, fetch, checkout, merge and pull
+Development lifecycle with Git, containing Git commands add, commit, push, fetch, restore, merge and pull

 Software development lifecycle with Git